What is PCB creepage and clearance?

 How to Design Your PCB Layout With These Standards

 Once you have the spacing requirements the board will need for proper creepage and clearance, the next step is to set these values up in your PCB layout system’s design rules.
 Rules and constraints can be set up for metal to metal clearances, whether it is between traces, pads, copper pours, or any combination of the three.
 You will also want to set up the correct spacing for your component footprints, especially those larger parts that are conducting a lot of voltage.
 In some cases, you can even set up unique keep-out clearances around specific footprints to account for heat sinks and other unusual configurations.
-All of these rules will help you to maintain the necessary spacing between high voltage components that you need.
+All of these rules allow you to maintain the necessary spacing between high voltage components.

 Here are a couple of other techniques to consider during layout for spacing:

 - To help maintain the right amount of clearance spacing, try locating high voltage components on one side of the board and low voltage parts on the other.
 In some cases, high voltage parts may not have as stringent spacing rules between them as they do low voltage parts.

 - Creepage will require another solution, as putting parts on the other side of the board won’t give you the separation you need through the surface of the board.
 Instead, you may want to install insulating barriers or cut grooves or slots into the board.
 The change in the contour of the board will increase the distance over the surface that the voltage has to travel, giving you the creepage separation you need.

 Fortunately, your PCB design tools have many capabilities within them that can help, and we are going to look at those next.

 Rely on the Power of Your PCB Layout Tools